 - Hardening of the arteries

-Omega-3 foods include oily fish, nuts and seeds, shellfish, tofu and green leafy veg.
-All the things that people typically DON’T like to eat – apart from you right?! 😀
+The very best and richest source of Omega-3 is oily fish, some other foods have small amounts, such as nuts and seeds, shellfish, tofu and green leafy veg.
+All the things that people typically DON’T like to eat – apart from us, right?!

-Lesson is: Eat plenty of omega-3 foods – that’s oily fish and shellfish – and if you don’t, eat plenty of plant-based sources of omega-3 and look at a supplement, if veggie or vegan go for an algae-based supplement such as that made by Nothing Fishy.
+Eat plenty of omega-3 foods – that’s mainly oily fish like salmon, sardines, mackerel, tuna – and if you don’t, eat plenty of plant-based sources of omega-3 and look at a supplement*, if veggie or vegan go for an algae-based supplement such as that made by Nothing Fishy.
 When buying tinned fish get it in olive oil or brine rather than the very omega-6’y sunflower oil.
-And use the oil as well as the fish because the omega-3 will have leached out of the fish and into it!
+And use the oil as well as the fish because the omega-3 will have leeched out of the fish and into it!

-A note about olive oil.
-Extra virgin olive oil is the preferred oil, it’s largely omega-9, which means it’s not largely omega-6.
+A note about oil.
+Extra virgin olive oil is fitnaturally’s preferred oil, it’s largely omega-9, which means it’s not largely omega-6.